DCASE-REPO/dcase2018_baseline/task5/README.md

 		- Optimizer: Adam (learning rate: 0.0001)
 		- Epochs: 500
 		- The dataset is randomly subsampled to match the size of the smallest class each epoch
-		- Batch size: 256 * 4 channels (each channel is considered as a different example)
+		- Batch size: 256 * 4 channels (each channel is considered as a different example for the learner)
 - Fusion: Output probabilities from the four microphones in a particular node under test are averaged to obtain the final posterior probability.
 - Model selection: The performance of the model is evaluated every 10 epochs on a validation subset (30% subsampled from the training set).
-The model with the highest macro-averaged F1-score is picked.
+The model with the highest Macro-averaged F1-score is picked.

 ### Baseline performance
 When running in development mode (`eval_mode = False`) the baseline system provides results for a 4-fold cross-validation setup.
 The table below shows the averaged `Macro-averaged F1-score` over these 4 folds.
+The F1-score is calculated for each class seperately and averaged over all classes to obtain the `Macro-averaged F1-score`.
+A full 10s multi-channel audio segment is considered to be one sample.

 <div class="table-responsive col-md-6">
 <table class="table table-striped">